emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-clear-cache:

 ``--clear-cache``
   Manually clears the cache of compiled Emscripten system libraries (libc++, libc++abi, libc).

   This is normally handled automatically, but if you update LLVM in-place (instead of having a different directory for a new version), the caching mechanism can get confused.
 Clearing the cache can fix weird problems related to cache incompatibilities, like *Clang* failing to link with library files.
   This also clears other cached data.
 After the cache is cleared, this process will exit.

+  By default this will also clear any download ports since the ports directory is usually within the cache directory.

 .. _emcc-clear-ports:

 ``--clear-ports``
   Manually clears the local copies of ports from the Emscripten Ports repos (sdl2, etc.).
 This also clears the cache, to remove their builds.

   You should only need to do this if a problem happens and you want all ports that you use to be downloaded and built from scratch.
 After this operation is complete, this process will exit.

 .. _emcc-show-ports: